artkolpakov/linked-list/README.md

 Each item in the list has a pointer to the next item.
 The last item in the list points to nullptr.
 The element to which there is no pointer is the first (head) element of my list.
 The link in each node (next) points to the next node in the list.
-The functions contained in linked_list.cpp add can insert a new value to our list, sort the nodes in ascending/descending order, print the list, get the length of the list, get the number of prime numbers stored in the list, and revese the list.
+The functions contained in linked_list.cpp add can insert a new value to our list, sort the nodes in ascending/descending order, print the list, get the length of the list, get the number of prime numbers stored in the list, and reverse the list.
 Sort_descending() function is implemented using a recursive Selection Sort algorithm, while sort_ascending function is implemented using a recursive Merge Sort algorithm.

 3) driver.cpp: